Assault-OPS/FilmBuddy-TOS-Privacy-Policy/README.md

 ### • Services used:

-Film Buddy posts and receives data from [The Movie Database](https://www.themoviedb.org/) by the use of their API.
+Film Buddy posts and receives data from [The Movie Database](https://www.themoviedb.org/) by the use of their API and a real-time database service offered by Firebase.
 No other services are used by the bot.

 ### • Liability:
 The owner of the bot may not be made liable for individuals breaking these Terms at any given time.